 Lobbying is the personal solicitation to induce legislators or other governmental officials to vote or take action for one's own benefit or that of another person or group.
 Generally, one must be registered to lobby before the state Legislature or a state executive agency.
-For purposes of the University, there are normally only a limited number of people registered to lobby for the University or any of its units; the President, the Associate Vice President for University Relations and the official university lobbyist.
-As individuals, faculty and staff may always lobby for personal causes or for other non-University causes and are responsible for whatever registration, disclosure or other ethical or legal requirements may apply.
+For purposes of the University, there are normally only a limited number of people registered to lobby for the University or any of its units; the President and the official university lobbyist.
+As individuals, faculty and staff may always lobby for personal causes or for other non-University causes and are responsible for whatever registration, disclosure, or other ethical or legal requirements may apply.